rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 # Version History

+* 4.1.1 - Can choose the role of a member when adding them to a channel
 * 4.1.0 - Cloud enabled | Add Channel to Team: The user has the option to select the type of channel to be created.
 The available types are `Standard`, and `Private`
 * 4.0.0 - Fix issue with Create Teams Enabled Group action's members, and owners input field types
 * 3.2.0 - Send Message Action is updated to support chat messages via chat_id parameter, team_name is set to optional. | Update SDK to latest version.